kyma-project/kyma/docs/asset-store/docs/03-04-asset-metadata-service.md

 ### Metadata files

 To extract metadata from files, send the multipart form **POST** request to the `/v1/extract` endpoint.
-As a field name, specify relative or absolute path to the file.
+Specify the relative or absolute path to the file as a field name.
 To do the multipart request using `curl`, run the following command:

 ```bash